samaea/virtual-assistant-workshop/README.md

        your bot over speech.
        ```

-   1.  **Leave the Virtual Machine by minimizing the window and go back to your desktop** (See the screenshot below for your reference how to do it).
-Open a new web browser window, **Download & Save to your local desktop** the DL Speech Client by using this link: https://github.com/samaea/virtual-assistant-workshop/raw/master/downloads/DLSpeechClient.zip.
+   1. Open a new web browser window, **Download & Save to your local desktop** the DL Speech Client by using this link: https://github.com/samaea/virtual-assistant-workshop/raw/master/downloads/DLSpeechClient.zip.

        - Note for future reference: You can find the source code for DL Speech Client [here](https://github.com/Azure-Samples/Cognitive-Services-Direct-Line-Speech-Client).
 This link can be used for your customers and includes all updates made to the Client.